yongjiajun/Genetic-Algorithm-CLang/README.md

 More info about the project can be found in the [assignment spec](https://github.com/yongjiajun/Genetic-Algorithm-CLang/blob/master/specs/AssignmentSpecs.pdf), while other supporting documents can be found [here](https://github.com/yongjiajun/Genetic-Algorithm-CLang/tree/master/specs).

+*It's best to be compiled and ran on Linux.

 ##### To compile:

 ```bash